-- nxp-real-time-edge The normal image including Real-time and industrial package without BareMetal support. - nxp-real-time-edge-baremetal The BareMetal image (some boards do not support this distro). - nxp-real-time-edge-emmc The normal image to be deployed in eMMC device (for ls1028ardb and ls1046ardb only).
+- nxp-real-time-edge: This is the normal image including Real-time and industrial package without BareMetal support. - nxp-real-time-edge-baremetal: This is the BareMetal image (some boards do not support this distro). - nxp-real-time-edge-emmc: This is the normal image to be deployed in eMMC device (for ls1028ardb and ls1046ardb only).